reidlabwastaken/gd-icon-renderer/readme.md

 ## Todo

 - Add examples to the repo.
-- Trim extra alpha space on the final result.
 - I think theres some weird shifting and offsets going on, please investigate 🥺.
 Really big on `spider_16` for some reason??
 Related issue on the inspired project [here](https://github.com/oatmealine/gd-icon-renderer/issues/2).